 The universe can be perceived as life-force energy, passion, that creates itself in various forms.
 It has seven main attributes that are common to all these forms - 7 Passions.
 They provide a unified perspective that can be used as a universal benchmark to simplify the complexity of our decision-making and promote universal well-being in all areas of life.

 LiOr Jacob, founder of Passion University, is a scientist and educator who pioneered passion-based education.
-He taught artificial intelligence at National University and conducted research in higher states of consciousness at Maharishi University.
-LiOr developed Passion Training and neurosomatic methods of conscious breathing, dance, tantra and shamanism, and founded Passion Center for wellness and sustainability.
+He taught artificial intelligence at National University and worked in the areas of AI, expert systems and knowledge engineering.
+LiOr founded Passion Training, developed neurosomatic methods of breathwork, dance, yoga, tantra and rebirthing, and taught thousands of students world-wide.